Tall tales of Spokane

 - VisitSpokane says there are “over 260 clear days each year” in Spokane (screen capture).
 They repeat it again on another page (screen capture).
 It’s an outright lie.
 VisitSpokane’s lie was picked up by Washington Filmworks (screen capture) and then spread by the national media (MarketWatch screen capture).
 This lie is off scale in its scope.
-The number of clear days averages 86 and partly cloudy days averages 88 (update -that comes from the Western Regional Climate Center) and the rest qualify as “cloudy”.
+The number of clear days averages 86 and partly cloudy days averages 88 (that comes from the Western Regional Climate Center) and the rest qualify as “cloudy”.
 Spokane’s gray skies are on par with Seattle and Portland.
 Here’s another source – 86 clear days per year.
 The National Climatic Data Center says we can see sunshine on (some part of) 54% of days – that means it is cloudy all day on at least 168 days.
 There is no way to get to 260 clear days per year in Spokane – VisitSpokane is lying.
-(Update: They closed their downtown Visitor Center on October 31st because hardly anyone used it.)

 - While aviation operations and total passengers have been in sharp decline since the mid 1990s we say: